cran/shinyHugePlot/README.md

 [![CRAN
 status](https://www.r-pkg.org/badges/version/shinyHugePlot)](https://CRAN.R-project.org/package=shinyHugePlot)

-The goal of shinyHugePlot is to efficiently plot the data of which sample size is very large, such as long time-series data.
-Using this package, small number of samples are obtained automatically from huge-sized data.
-Moreover, it can interactively change the samples according to the plot range which is defined by the user.
+The goal of `shinyHugePlot` is to efficiently visualize the data with a large sample size, such as long time-series data.
+Using this package, a small number of samples are obtained automatically from large-sized data.
+Moreover, it can interactively change the samples according to the data range defined by the user using `plotly` interfaces.

-For instance, assume that there is a data of which sample size is 1e8.
+For instance, assume that there is a data with a sample size of 1e8.

-Without this package, many charts are required: one for illustrating the overall data and ones for illustrating small parts of the data.
-To plot the overall data is necessary; however, it takes much time due to computational cost.
-It may be difficult to correctly illustrate the data because of the graphical resolution.
-Dividing the data into intervals and calculate statistical values such as mean may be a good approach for avoiding the problem due to the graphical resolution and for understanding the trend of the data; however, it requires repeated trial and error and the small fluctuations of the data will be lost.
-It is frequently necessary to extract a specific part of the data to study the small fluctuations; however, it also requires repeated trial and error.
+Without this package, many charts are required: one for illustrating the overall trend and ones for illustrating small parts of the data.
+To display the overall trend is necessary; however, it requires a large amount of time.
+It may be difficult to correctly illustrate the entire data because of the graphical resolution.
+Dividing the data into intervals and calculating statistical values, such as mean values, may be a good approach for avoiding such problems; however, it also requires a great amount of effort and slight fluctuations in the data will be lost.
+It is frequently necessary to extract a specific part of data to study slight fluctuations; however, it also requires a great amount of effort.

-With this package, necessary charts are obtained easily and quickly.
-Small number of samples are automatically obtained on a basis of specific algorithms, which helps understand the overall trend of the data.
-Zooming up the data provides new samples and illustrates the small fluctuations of the data.
-Both the overall and small fluctuations of the data can be easily and accurately understood.
+Using this package, data with a large sample size are visualized easily, quickly, and without errors.
+Small number of samples are automatically obtained on a basis of specific algorithms, which helps in understanding the overall trend of the data.
+Zooming up the data (using `plotly` interfaces) automatically provides new samples and slight fluctuations in the data are displayed.
+Both the overall and slight fluctuations of the data can be accurately understood.

 ## Installation